ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 ![GraphQL IDE](../../images/get-started-bcp.png)

-3. Next, click on the `Book` icon on the left hand navigation bar to explore the server GraphQL schema.
-In the schema explorer we can see that we have one query root field exposed.
-By clicking on the field we are able to drill into the schema structure.
+3. Next, click on the `Book` icon on the left-hand navigation bar to explore the server GraphQL schema.
+In the schema explorer, we can see that we have one query root field exposed.
+By clicking on the field, we can drill into the schema structure.

 ![GraphQL IDE Schema Explorer](../../images/get-started-bcp-schema-explorer.png)

-4. Head back to the query tab and execute your first GraphQL query by clicking in the play button.
+4. Head back to the query tab and execute your first GraphQL query by clicking the play button.

 ```graphql
 {